emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 Not just about cluster failvover (primary failure and standby taking over) but from client point of view.

-Yes, PostgreSQL 10 is out since october 5th and it has (among others) a new awesome feature.
+Yes, PostgreSQL 10 is out since october 5th and 11 is on its way.
+It has (among others) a new awesome feature.
 Client can reconnect automaticaly to cluster after failure to either RO or RW instance.

 So, here are some questions you might have :